AliceCullen-html/AliceCullen-html/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning Python for data science projetcs.
+:books: I’m currently learning front-end to create amazing projects on the web.

 :outbox_tray: 2022 Goals: create a new project and find a new job.